-When no TIAR or TMAR is required, the Developer should consider and address the relevant guidelines of this Manual.
+When no TMS is required, the Developer should consider and address the relevant guidelines of this Manual.
 For example, Council will expect the Developer to demonstrate that the relevant design vehicles can gain access to and from each allotment without detriment to the safe and convenient operation of public roads serving the development.